Freezer Organization In 3 Easy Steps + Free Printable

 My plan is to create a binder over the next couple of weeks so that I have everything related to meals all organized and in one spot.

 I started with this easy freezer inventory printable so I can see at a glance what we have in the outdoor freezer.
-(You can grab it at the end of this post.)

 I filled in what we have in the freezer…

 And slipped the sheet into a plastic sleeve.
 This way I can write on it with a dry erase marker and when I use something, easily update the amount.
-That way when I’m planning meals or making a grocery list I know what we have.
+Now when I’m planning meals or making a grocery list I know what we have.
 And I won’t end up buying things we don’t yet need!

 How is that for efficiency?